bioexcel/qmmm_bpg/input_preparation/QMMM_parameterisation.rst

-Dealing with QM atoms moving outside of the cell
+Preventing QM atoms moving outside of the cell
 ------------------------------------------------

 The QM atoms should stay within the QM box during a simulation.
 If they move outside